 HOW TO GET TO LORETO

 There are many ways to get to Loreto.
 From Mules, to motorcycles.
-However it can be a challenging process.
-This purpose of this page is to assist you with that challenge providing up to date information about how to get to Loreto Baja California Sur.
-We also have two travel agents who's specialty is assisting folks with travel and hotel planning to this particular destination.
-They are both licensed travel agents with an extensive knowledge of the areas hotel and flights.
+It can be a challenging process.
+This purpose of this page is to assist you with that challenge by providing up to date information about how to get to Loreto Baja California Sur.

-Some of our clients have also starting using Uber from the San Diego Airport to the Cross Border Express bridge that leads to the Tijuana airport.
+To get to the Tijuana Airport you can take Uber, taxi, or the provided shuttle from the San Diego Airport to the Cross Border Express bridge that leads into the departure terminal the Tijuana airport.
 Proof of ticket and passport are required.
-There is also long term parking on the San Diego side but reports say it is limited.
+There is also long term parking on the San Diego side, but reports say it is limited.